codedamn/teach.codedamn.com/docs/technologies/react.md

 Remember that we're using React Vite playground setup.
 This means we can assume that we already have vite installed.

 However, we still need to setup a lot of things: `jsdom`, `vitest`, and `react-testing-library`.
 Therefore, we can write our evaluation bash script to install all of this and run our tests.
-To help you set it up, we maintain a [repository of evaluation scripts](https://github.com/codedamn/curriculum-testing-scripts).
 Here's how the React vitest script looks like:

 ```sh
 #!/bin/bash